 “Well, there’s my wife and my former chief of staff back when I was the system governor.”

 Christina looked to him.
 “Do you know if they’re okay?
 Are they still alive?”

 “Yes,” Mark breathed a sigh of relief.
 “I talked to Lisa about three hours ago.
 Thankfully she was nowhere near the capital when all of this went down.
 My former chief of staff is on Tau Ceti and it’s quiet there.”

 “Good,” Christina replied, “They’re alive.
 At least we have some good news around here.”
 She turned to the command sergeant major from the 502nd Infantry Regiment standing near her.
-“We’ll need his former chief of staff on the fastest transport to Earth.
-They’ll have my personal authorization to enter Earth orbit.”
+“We’ll need his former chief of staff on the fastest transport to Terra.
+They’ll have my personal authorization to enter Terra orbit.”